Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 This password will be used during each initial nodectl request.

-Afterwards for security purposes, your Linux distribution will prompt to re-enter your password when administrative commands are required **and/or**:
+Afterwards for security purposes, your Linux distribution will prompt to re-enter your password when administrative commands are required and/or:
 - It is the initial command request
 - The distribution's timeout limit has been reached.

 The nodectl installer will offer you some information (similar to these comments) about the various password, keyphrase, or passphrases `[passphrases]` that will be required to run your Node.

-:::danger IMPORTANT
+:::danger Important
-You **must** secure this password/passphrase in a safe secure location and/or remember them.
+You must secure this password/passphrase in a safe secure location and/or remember them.

 Your passphrase will offer access to your Node and the VPS your Node runs on.

-Unauthorized access can be potentially crippling to the operations of your Node; as well as, may have financial consequences because your Node will hold a **hot wallet**.
+Unauthorized access can be potentially crippling to the operations of your Node; as well as, may have financial consequences because your Node will hold a hot wallet.

-*This particular passphrase/password does not offer access to your **p12** wallet, which will be discussed later in this documentation.*
+*This particular passphrase/password does not offer access to your `p12` wallet, which will be discussed later in this documentation.*
 :::

 <MacWindow>